Steph Curry-Draymond Green Pick-and-Roll Is Still NBA's Most Unsolvable Puzzle

 "One thing Coach [Steve Kerr] told me during the game, 'Draymond, they're taking the lob away; you might just be able to get all the way to the basket.'
 Once I started coming out with the mindset of attacking and looking like I was going to attack, then you force the defender to make a decision."

-The Trail Blazers are left with an impossible decision to make: help high on Curry to make life difficult and play down a man or allow Curry to torch them for even more.
+The Trail Blazers are left with an impossible decision to make: let Curry torch you or help high and let Green pick you apart down a man.
+Good luck.

-"He's been pretty good his whole life, man; nothing has really surprised me," Seth Curry said of his brother.
-"He was underrated nationally, but he's been pretty good, dominating every level he's played.

 The Blazers Blew Their 1 Shot to Steal Series